mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

 ***
 ## Do-while
-"do-while" loop is a bit different from "while" and "for" as this loop literally says "before checking the condition execute the code block":
+"do-while" loop is a bit different than "while" and "for" as this loop literally says "before checking the condition execute the code block":

 ![img_3.png](img/img_3.png)